Sign up for restaurant insights

 Throughout 2020, the restaurant industry faced unprecedented disruption, challenges, and uncertainty.
 Despite this, restaurateurs demonstrated their incredible resilience through creative and innovative solutions that enabled them to continue to serve their communities and feed hungry diners.
 One of the most compelling examples of this was the rise of virtual restaurant concepts.

 In this guide, we’ll cover the nuts and bolts of virtual restaurants.
-You can click on any of the jump links to skip to that section:

 What is a virtual restaurant?